libp2p/rust-libp2p/docs/coding-guidelines.md

 ```

 Using hierarchical state machines is a deliberate choice throughout the
 rust-libp2p code base.
-It makes reasoning about control and data flow easy.
+It makes reasoning about control and data flow simple.
 It
 works well with Rust's `Future` model.
 It allows fine-grain control e.g. on the
 order child state machines are polled.

+The above comes with downsides.
+It feels more verbose.
+The mix of control flow (`loop`, `return`,
+`break`, `continue`) in `poll` functions together with the asynchronous and thus decoupled
+communication via events can be very hard to understand.
+Both are a form of complexity that we are
+trading for correctness and performance which aligns with Rust's and rust-libp2p's goals.

-The archetecture pattern of hierarchical
-state machines should be used wherever possible.
+The archetecture pattern of hierarchical state machines should be used wherever possible.

 ### Conventions for `poll` implementations